Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

-Our classifiers are trained on a binary variable indicating whether or not any fatalities occurred in a given pgm.
-We include two different probabilistic classifiers in our modeling pipeline, Random Forests \citep{breiman_random_2001} and eXtreme Gradient Boosting \citep{chen_xgboost_2016} models.\footnote{We also tested logit models as a “simple” alternative approach, which performed worse by a factor of 2-3 on average.}
+Our classifiers are trained on a binary variable indicating whether or not any fatalities occurred in a given \emph{pgm}.
+We include two different probabilistic classifiers in our modeling pipeline: Random Forests \citep{breiman_random_2001} and eXtreme Gradient Boosting \citep{chen_xgboost_2016} models.\footnote{We also tested logit models as a “simple” alternative approach, which performed worse by a factor of 2-3 on average.}

-\begin{itemize} \item \textbf{Random Forests (RF)} estimate probability by aggregating the results of a multitude of decision trees.
+\begin{itemize} \item \textbf{Random Forests (RF)} aggregate the results of a multitude of decision trees.
 Each tree in the forest is built from a different sample of data, using a technique called bootstrap aggregating, or bagging.
-Additionally, Random Forests employ random feature selection, where each split in a tree considers only a random subset of features. \item \textbf{eXtreme Gradient Boosting (XGB)}, employs a regularized learning objective that balances model complexity and predictive accuracy.
+Additionally, Random Forests employ random feature selection, where each split in a tree considers only a random subset of features. \item \textbf{eXtreme Gradient Boosting (XGB)} employs a regularized learning objective that balances model complexity and predictive accuracy.
 The system utilizes gradient tree boosting, where the model is trained in an additive manner, incrementally improving the predictions by minimizing a loss function using second-order gradient statistics.
 Models are built sequentially, correcting the errors of previous models. \end{itemize}

-Our tuning metric of choice for classification is the average precision score, which summarizes the precision-recall-curve.
-This metric is well suited for zero-inflated classification tasks as it does not take into account whether zeroes are predicted correctly, which we argue is of little interest given the relative scarcity of violence \citep[also see][]{saito_precision-recall_2015}.
+Our tuning metric of choice for classification is the area under the precision-recall-curve.
+This metric is well suited for zero-inflated classification tasks, as it does not take into account whether zeroes are predicted correctly -- which we argue is of little interest given the relative scarcity of violence \citep[also see][]{saito_precision-recall_2015}.
 Tuning performance for both model types is fairly similar, with RF performing slightly better in all global models, while XGB is favored for most local models.